monsterkodi/grunt-pepper/README.md

                 # names of functions that get paprikaed :-)
                 #
-                # same as pepper, but the variable arguments get
+                # same as pepper, but variable arguments get
                 #                 prefixed with their names:
                 #
                 # dbg foo, bar